 First Joe exports his public key to a file and sends it to you:

 You import his public key into your keyring:

 Bob> gpg --import joespublickey.asc

-Someone may have substituted his public key for their own while it was in transit to you.
-To verify that it is actually his key, you list the fingerprint of the key (a sort of short digest of the public key), call him on the phone and read the fingerprint aloud.
+Someone may have substituted Joe's public key for their own while it was in transit to you.
+To verify that it is actually his key, you list the fingerprint of the key, call him on the phone and read the fingerprint aloud.